-- (1) Where any person is called upon to exercise any functions which are conferred by this Part with respect to- - (a) the granting of rights of audience; - (b) the granting of rights to conduct litigation; - (c) the approval of qualification regulations or rules of conduct; or - (d) the giving of advice with respect to any matter mentioned in paragraphs (a) to (c), it shall be the duty of that person to exercise those functions as soon as is reasonably practicable and consistent with the provisions of this Part.
+- (1) Where any person is called upon to exercise any functions which are conferred by this Part with respect to- - (a) the granting of rights of audience; - (b) the granting of rights to conduct litigation; - (c) the approval of qualification regulations or rules of conduct; or

-Status: Point in time view as at 15/04/1991.
+Status: Point in time view as at 01/07/1991.
 This version of this Act contains provisions that are not valid for this point in time.

-Changes to legislation: Courts and Legal Services Act 1990 is up to date with all changes known to be in force on or before 26 April 2023.
+Changes to legislation: Courts and Legal Services Act 1990 is up to date with all changes known to be in force on or before 02 June 2023.
 There are changes that may be brought into force at a future date.
 Changes that have been made appear in the content and are referenced with annotations.
 (See end of Document for details)